The statin drugs which lower cholesterol, among

 Got lung cancer?

-The owner of the following website feels he got lung cancer from lipitor
+One website owner felt he got lung cancer from Lipitor

-and he also includes a link to an AMA article showing for one thing that ALL
+and he also included a link to an AMA article showing for one thing that ALL

 given to humans.
 The article writer pointed out that since there may be a